citp/privacy-policy-historical/s/se/sev/sevenreflections.com.md

-> *The following text is extracted and transformed from the sevenreflections.com privacy policy that was archived on 2016-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119072136id_/http%3A//www.sevenreflections.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sevenreflections.com privacy policy that was archived on 2017-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170608161338id_/http%3A//www.sevenreflections.com/privacy) for the most accurate reproduction.*

-# Seven Reflections Privacy
+# Seven Reflections Privacy Policy

 ### Privacy Notice